TravelFiend/bus-mall/plan.md

 ## What variables will need to be used to track data?

+- Make a class with duplicated array as value
 - Product ID
 - Random product
 - display 3 images on the page - need product ID, random picture picker